-Here's what causes these pesky hard water stains, plus the very best tips on how to remove them from tubs, toilets, glass, and dishes.
+Here's what causes these pesky hard-water stains, plus the very best tips for how to remove them from tubs, toilets, glass, and dishes

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.